cam39porter/thesis/deliverables/project-proposal.md

   * This can be done by decreasing imports or increasing exports.

-  * Since products are often made from imported components, the value in terms net trade from exporting them is partially offset by the import cost of the components.
+  * Since products are often made from imported components, the value in terms of net trade from exporting them is partially offset by the import cost of the components.

   * However, since services have no imported components, exporting them has a *purely* positive effect on net trade.

-* For products already exporting to US via e-commerce, it is important that the benefits of a brick and mortar presence are clearly articulated.
+* For products already exported to the US via e-commerce, it is important that the benefits of a brick and mortar presence are clearly articulated.

-  * Potential benefits include exposure in under penetrated markets, the ability to test products, and a sense of instant gratification.
+  * Potential benefits include exposure in under penetrated markets and the ability to for potential consumers to test products

 #### Brompton

-> [Brompton](https://www.brompton.com/) is a bike company from London that has been hand making their signature foldable bike by hand since 1975.
-They have recently produced an electric version of their popular bike.
+> [Brompton](https://www.brompton.com/) is a bike company from London that has been manufacturing their signature foldable bike by hand since 1975.
+They have also recently produced an electric version of their popular bike.

 #### Rapha